-Products (thousands m ) (1)(2) Softwood Hardwood Total
+Products (thousands m 3) (1)(2) Softwood Hardwood Total

 Sawlog 4,400 400 4,800

-Pulpwood 3,600 3,100 6,700
+Pulpwood 3,800 3,200 7,000

-Total 8,000 3,500 11,500
+Total 8,200 3,600 11,800

-LRSY (3) m 204,000 77,000 281,000
+$LRSY^{(3)} m^3$ 204,000 77,000 281,000

-- (1) Management's current inventory estimate is based on internal measurements through 2015, updated using MBG Tools software. - (2) Merchantable Forest Inventory includes trees with a diameter greater than 10 cm (4 inches) at a height of 1.4 m (4.5 feet) from the ground, excluding limbs and tops, and cull trees. - (3) Long run sustainable yield reflects management's estimates of the volume of timber that can be harvested for an indefinite period of time based on Acadian's 2013-2022 forest management plan for the Maine Timberlands.
+- (1) Management's current inventory estimate is based on internal measurements through 2016, updated using MBG Tools software. - (2) Merchantable Forest Inventory includes trees with a diameter greater than 10 cm (4 inches) at a height of 1.4 m or 4.5 feet from the ground, excluding limbs and tops, and cull trees. - (3) Long run sustainable yield reflects management's estimates of the volume of timber that can be harvested for an indefinite period of time based on Acadian's 2013-2022 forest management plan for the Maine Timberlands.

-Forest stands in the regenerating and young classes amount to approximately 43% of the productive forest area on the Maine Timberlands.
-The young forest includes over 54,000 acres which have been planted or silviculturally treated to improve the growth of valuable species.
-Intermediate through over-mature development classes (older than approximately 30 years) contain most of the merchantable inventory and comprise 57% of productive forest area.
+Forest stands in the regenerating and young classes amount to approximately 29% of the productive forest area on the Maine Timberlands.
+Intermediate through over-mature development classes (older than approximately 30 years) contain most of the merchantable inventory and comprise 71% of productive forest area.
 Timberlands in the mature and over-mature class are where harvesting operations are currently concentrated.
+There are over 55,000 acres which have been planted or silviculturally treated to improve the growth of valuable species which are in young and intermediates stages of development.